Seven Tips to Stretch Your Grocery Budget

 Eating local organic fruits and vegetables (yes, you read right – organic).
 This may sound counterproductive, especially when it comes to your food budget, but there are a few advantages to buying local or organic.

-As already mentioned, I believe our connection with nature and the seasons have been skewed by supermarket ‘fresh’ foods being readily available all year round.
-The key with local organic food is that it is actually fresh, and will have more life and vitality than supermarket produce.
+As already mentioned, I believe our connection with nature and the seasons has been skewed by supermarket ‘fresh’ foods being readily available all year round.
+The key with local organic food is that it is actually fresh and will have more life and vitality than supermarket produce.
 The value of organic food is in the economy of nature and the social and environmental impact of supporting local farmers who don’t use chemical pesticides or herbicides for growing.

-City …
+City

 Many cities now have excellent local distributors of organic produce.
 Having your fruit and vegetables delivered to your doorstep weekly or fortnightly saves you money and ensures that you don’t have to pay the price that you normally would at the store.
 Contact local organic distributors and compare prices and quality with what you would normally buy in the shops*.